plusworx/gmin/README.md

 7. To see the version number of your gmin binary, run the command `gmin -v` or `gmin --version`.
 8. To get help from gmin itself, enter `gmin -h` or `gmin --help` and go from there.

+If you already use GAM (https://github.com/jay0lee/GAM) then you will already have a service account and JSON credentials file.
+In this case you could use the same service account by copying the GAM credentials.json, rename the copy to gmin_credentials and place it in the same directory/folder as the gmin executable.

 ## Usage
 Commands usually take the form of `gmin <verb> <object> <flags>`.
 Although there may be the odd exception like `gmin whoami`.